kkeri/metarepo/src/xp01/README.md

 deduction, and also sequent calculus.
 The *success* case is a simple unification algorithm together with syntactic equality.
-I'm not sure about the role and necessity of the *failure* case though, which also involves syntactic equality.
+I'm not confident about the role and necessity of the *failure* case though, which also involves syntactic equality.

 If none of the rules can be applied to the operands, the right side operand is returned.
 This is the key to partial evaluation.